JadeMatrix/Modular-LEGO-Dungeon-Specification/Specification.md

 # Specification for Modular *LEGO*® Tabletop Role-Playing Game Dungeons

-## Rationale
+## Introduction

-* LEGO is fun
-    * easy to create custom, detailed environments with LEGO primitives
+LEGO is fun.
+It is easy to create custom, detailed environments with LEGO primitives; additionally, there is a vast array of figure parts & accessories to fit both fantastic and mundane settings.
+The LEGO world is also inherently grid-based, lending itself well to similarly grid-based games.

+The goal of this document is to establish a reasonable standard of modular gameplay sections, constructed entirely of LEGO, for the playing of [tabletop role-playing games](https://en.wikipedia.org/wiki/Tabletop_role-playing_game), constrained by these requirements:

+* Make the design of modular sections as simple as possible
-    * lots of minifigure pieces, easy to create characters
+* Reduce the number of specific parts required to a minimum
-* LEGO world is inherently grid-based, ideal for grid-based games
-* see: BrickQuest
-    * same:
-        * 4×4 stud tiles
-        * 2-stud width walls
-        * full tiles within walls, walls on base
-    * issues:
-        * based on baseplates ("improvement") = no stacking or variable elevation!
+* Have optional "good practice" requirements that increase the likelihood sections designed by various people can connect more-or-less seamlessly most of the time

+This document is not the first such attempt — see [BrickQuest by Peter F. Guenther](http://gunth.com/brickquest/).
+Some elements are the same as in BrickQuest, such as the use of 4×4 [stud](#terminology) game tiles, walls 2 studs in width, and the rough arrangement of game tiles.
+However this standard was developed independently, and lacks a number of perceived shortcomings in BrickQuest's design:

+* BrickQuest [version 2](http://gunth.com/brickquest/newmod2/modules.htm) assembles sections on LEGO baseplates, which lack stud holes on the bottom.
+This precludes a [game master](https://en.wikipedia.org/wiki/Gamemaster) from using any kind of ad-hoc stacking or variable elevation in setting up a dungeon.
-        * full pin connectors may make it difficult to detach sections
+* The use of [pins](#terminology) as connectors may make it difficult to detach sections.
-        * 12×12 stud sections can't be halved for very small sections (not a power of 2)
+* The standard 12×12 stud section has surface area dedicated to walls, and cannot be halved for very small sections.
-        * dedicated room connector pieces
+* There are a separate class of constructs used as dedicated room connectors.
-* set up reasonable section interface standard so sections designed by various people can connect most of the time

 ## Terminology